DeadManLogan/Drei-Documentation/Shaders/MeshReflectorMaterial.md

         const materials = scene.children.filter(obj => obj.material.isMaterial);
     ```

+* **needsUpdate**

+    is a boolean value that specifies whether the material needs to be recompiled.

+    When this property is set to ***true***, it means that the material's state has changed and needs to be recompiled before it can be used again.
+This is typically used when you change one or more of the material's properties.

+    You can set this property to ***true*** to trigger a recompile of the material, or you can set it to ***false*** if you know that the material is up to date and does not need to be recompiled.

 * **normalScale**

     is used to specify how to scale the normals of a reflected object in a WebXR application.